D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

-<mark> For this lab, we decided to begin our ideation by considering different types of game controllers.
-We start off with an open design space considering va generalized 2-D game I would be interface with a type of controller.
+<mark> For this lab, we decided to begin our ideation by considering different kinds of a type of general-purpose game controller.
+We start off with an open design space, considering a generalized 2D game.
+Think of classic cell phone games that would be based off a grid of pixels.
 At a minimum, this controller would have up, down, left, and right controls. </mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Sketches/Interaction_Image_1.png" alt="Interaction Image 1" width="49.5%"/>